thirdweb-dev/js/packages/react/README.md

 You can then use [`useContractRead`](https://portal.thirdweb.com/sdk/interacting-with-contracts/custom-contracts/using-contracts) and [`useContractWrite`](https://portal.thirdweb.com/sdk/interacting-with-contracts/custom-contracts/using-contracts) to read data and write transactions to the contract.

 You pass the `contract` object returned from `useContract` to these hooks as the first parameter and the name of the function (or view/mapping, etc.) on your smart contract as the second parameter.

-If your function has parameters, you can pass them as the third parameter.
+If your function requires parameters, you can pass them as additional arguments.

 For example, we can read the `name` of our contract like so: